 - Working from home

 - Often, instead of completely taking the day off, it’s possible for an employee to work from home.
 In such instances, it’s important to have a procedure in place for keeping track of who’s working from home and letting their colleagues know they’re still available.
+Flexible working can be a valuable way to support employees during unplanned absences.

 Travel disruption